RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 <a name="Ex1Task3"></a>
 #### Task 3 - Configuring a Website to Accept Tokens from Access Control Service ####

-For a web application, outsourcing authentication ACS means forwarding every request from unauthenticated users to ACS.
+For a cloud service, outsourcing authentication ACS means forwarding every request from unauthenticated users to ACS.
 ACS will do something for making authentication happen (details below), and as we have seen above the result will be a security token.
 All those redirects are usually done according to specific protocols, which are platform and vendor-independent.

 ACS can emit different token types on various protocols.
 For Web sites, the default protocol is WS-Federation.
-There's no need to go in the fine details: suffice to say that WS-Federation is a protocol that is natively understood by Windows Identity Foundation (WIF), an extension to the .NET framework that allows you to easily outsource application authentication to tokens sources such as the ACS itself.
-In particular, WIF extends Visual Studio with a wizard which can automatically configure your application to outsource authentication without requiring you to write a single line of code.
+There's no need to go in the fine details: suffice to say that WS-Federation is a protocol that is natively understood by Windows Identity Foundation (WIF), an extension to the .NET framework that allows you to easily outsource cloud service authentication to tokens sources such as the ACS itself.
+In particular, WIF extends Visual Studio with a wizard which can automatically configure your cloud service to outsource authentication without requiring you to write a single line of code.
 All it needs is the address of a machine-readable description of the token source to be used: in our case, that description is the WS-Federation Metadata address you saved at the end of Task 3.
 In identity parlance, a service which emits security token is called a Security Token Service (STS).

 In this task you will use the WIF wizard to outsource authentication to ACS.